-This past year at the 2012 Wine Tourism Conference many bloggers were in attendance and found the two-day event worthwhile on multiple levels.
-For Thea Dwelle, Editor of Luscious Lushes, the content of the conference helped to advance her goal of adding more travel content on her blog and to pitch wine tourism stories to other outlets.
-“Attending the conference gave me a fresh look at old ideas, and I was inspired to change my social media attack as well as HOW and WHAT I write about,” said Dwelle.
+Many bloggers have attended past Wine Tourism Conferences and found the two-day event worthwhile on multiple levels.
+For Thea Dwelle, Editor of Luscious Lushes, the content of the conferences helps to advance her goal of adding more travel content on her blog and to pitch wine tourism stories to other outlets.
+“Attending the conference gave me a fresh look at old ideas, and I was inspired to change my social media attack as well as HOW and WHAT I write about,” said Dwelle of the 2012 conference.

 Thea was surprised to find the lag in use and adoption of social media by the majority of the industry, but felt the glimpse into the “other side of the house” was fascinating.